Large-scale power loss in ground-based CMB mapmaking: Gain errors

 The reason why $G$ is still present in front of $n$ in the model is that the noise properties are almost always measured from the data, so our noise model would automatically absorb $G$.
-Given this model, the maximum-likelihood solution for $m$ is
+For example, if a detector were to be calibrated too high, it would also appear noisier, and would therefore be downweighted more under inverse variance weigting.
+Given this model, our maximum-likelihood solution for $m$ is

-This will be unbiased as long as the data actually follows equation~\ref{eq:gain-model}.
-But if we insert the actual behavior of $d$ from equation~\ref{eq:gain-true}, we end up with

-Notice that two of the $G$'s in the numerator cancelled.
-As we shall see, this is the ultimate cause of the power loss.

-To get further, we need to specify the behavior of $G$.
-We will model it as diagonal in pixel space, with each entry being random.
-It will be simplest to express this in terms of its inverse

-where $\alpha, \beta$ are pixel indices.
-So each entry in the diagonal of pixel-space $G^{-1}$ has independent Gaussian noise with rms $\sigma$.
-Inserting this expression for $G^{-1}$ we get

-Let's see if we can simplify the terms with $\Delta$ in them.
-It's problematic to have a mix of pixel-space and Fourier-space quantities, so let's compute the Fourier-representation of $\Delta$: $\widetilde{\Delta} = F\Delta F^{-1}$.

-where $N_s$ is the number of samples (or equivalently pixels in this case, since we have one sample per pixel).
-Using this we can evaluate the terms that go into $\widetilde{A}$ and $\widetilde{b}$.